THE FLOW—

 The Flow provides essential connection, strong medicine, & sanctuary for your writing.
 Jumpstart or reboot your writing in a supportive circle of women.
 Discover & generate new material.
 Make progress on an ongoing project.

-Expect a brief embodied meditation, intriguing prompts, an hour & ten minutes of writing time (if not more), plenty of short breaks with music (with the option to stretch or dance), & time to read your writing aloud & receive helpful, inspiring feedback.
+Expect a brief embodied meditation, intriguing prompts, an hour & fifteen minutes of writing time, plenty of short breaks with music (make tea, stretch, &/or dance), & at least 2-3 minutes to read an excerpt of your writing aloud as part of a group reading.

 The Flow is appropriate for everyone—from beginner to author—& all genres.
 Whether you’re working on a project or writing from prompts, this practice supports you wherever you are in the writing process—writing fresh pages, developing, revising, etc.

-At the end of 3 writing cycles, participants read excerpts & then offer each other brief supportive feedback.
-We respond with what speaks to us, what stays with us, what moves us—and not, at this stage (& without seeing it on the page) with suggestions.
+At the end of 3 writing cycles, participants read brief excerpts, at least 2-3 minutes each, as part of a group reading.
+We respond with quick comments in the chat about what speaks to us, stays with us, moves us—and not, at this stage (& without seeing it on the page) with suggestions or questions.
+Copies of the chat are sent to all participants after the workshop.

 The Flow is especially helpful for writer’s block, starting and making progress on a challenging project, evicting harsh editors/critics living in our heads, and for those who want to move through resistance and heal their relationship with writing.

-Participants have published in The Sun, Ms. Magazine, Hartford Courant, Daily Hampshire Gazette, The Journal of Farmington History, Naugatuck River Review, The Women’s Times, Dark Matter: Women Witnessing, and Adanna Literary Journal, among others.
+Participants publish in The Sun, Ms. Magazine, Hartford Courant, Daily Hampshire Gazette, The Journal of Farmington History, Naugatuck River Review, The Women’s Times, Dark Matter: Women Witnessing, and Adanna Literary Journal, among others.

-Since 2006, poet and writer Chivas Sandage has taught women’s writing workshops in Massachusetts, Connecticut, Florida, and Texas.
-As an Assistant Professor at Westfield State University, she taught Composition, World Literature, and Contemporary Cross-Cultural Literature.
+Since 2006, poet and writer Chivas Sandage has taught women’s writing workshops in Massachusetts, Connecticut, Florida, Texas, and now on Zoom.
+As an Assistant Professor at Westfield State University, Sandage taught Composition, World Literature, and Contemporary Cross-Cultural Literature.
 She earned an MFA from Vermont College of Fine Arts and a BA from Bennington College.
 Connecticut Center for the Book at the Connecticut Humanities Council awarded a planning grant for a writing program she designed.
-The Northampton Arts Council, supported in part by the Massachusetts Cultural Council, has awarded artist grants for her writing, teaching, and performance work.
+The Northampton Arts Council, supported in part by the Massachusetts Cultural Council (MCC), has awarded artist grants for her writing, teaching, and performance work.
+The MCC also awarded Sandage with an artist grant for her nonfiction.
 An editor, writing coach, tutor, and consultant, she works with students, businesses, and independent writers.
-For info about her publications and awards: https://www.csandage.com
+For info about her publications and other awards: https://www.csandage.com

 Is there an opening for the Thursday Collinsville Writing Workshop?